petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay.md

 * __________
 -->

 Given the breadth and depth of Liferay features and configurations, it is impossible to cover every detail necessary for building a production ready website.
-However, after completing this course and reading related articles, you will gain the knowledge necessary to pass the *Building Enterprise Websites with Liferay* exam.
+However, this course will equip you with the knowledge and skills necessary to tackle real-world problems and create solutions with Liferay.

 To bridge the gap between theory and practice, this course will lead you through building an enterprise marketing website for a fictional company, Clarity Vision Solutions.
 Before diving into the technical aspects of Liferay DXP, we'll introduce Clarity and outline what you'll be building. <!--TASK: improve rigid transition-->